 Here’s where to go and why from three enterprising locals, Rebecca Walsh, owner of Basecamp, Jennifer Small, owner of Golden Prairie Bakery and Kari Kilmer, manager of Vee Bar Guest Ranch.

-Discover a string of towns woven together by ranching, coal, oil and a growing wind turbine industry.
-Stop at some of these small-town attractions.
+In southern Wyoming, you’ll discover a string of towns woven together by hot springs, ranching, coal, oil and a growing wind turbine industry.
+Break up your drive to Yellowstone by stopping at some of these attractions.

 Wind River, Wyoming